-l- Deficiention of the second Deflection Lon 1. oals Tracking Student Progress Reflection Questions What areas of student improvement are you seeing as a result of deliberate practice you have implemented?
+Goals Reflection Questions -Reflection Log 1.
+Tracking Student Progress What areas of student improvement are you seeing as a result of deliberate practice you have implemented?
 (List/Select data source/s used in measuring student progress.)
 (Optional: Attach data source/s.)
-Reflection Log 2.
-Teacher Goal (Guiding Questions.
+2. Teacher Goal (Guiding Questions.
 Briefly address.)
 What professional development has helped me change instruction?
 How am I preparing and delivering lessons differently?
 What do I need to further improve instruction?
 3. Professional Development Is the professional development available meeting my needs to attain my goals?

-Outcome Statement: Briefly describe your goal, actions taken, and student performance data results.
+Outcome Statement: (Briefly describe the degree to which your professional learning contributed to student performance gains and impact on professional practice.
+To be completed prior to June 1.)
+Briefly describe your goal, actions taken, and student performance data results.

-Plan Completion Rating Scale Check Rating (Assessed by administrator.)
-Highly Effective (PDP goal is data driven and aligns with current student data needs, and/or school improvement needs/completed a minimum of 15 hrs of projected professional development related to the student data needs indicated, with appropriate artifacts of professional development and deliberate practice related to the outcome statement) 4.0 Effective (PDP goal is data driven and aligns with current student data needs, completed 12 - 14 hrs of projected professional development related to the student data needs indicated, with appropriate artifacts of professional development and deliberate practice related to the outcome statement) 3.0 Needs Improvement (did not meet all expectations/completed 7 - 11 hours of projected professional development with limited or inappropriate artifacts of deliberate practice related to outcome statement) 2.0 Unsatisfactory (did not meet expectations/projected professional development, 1 - 6 hours completed and limited appropriate artifacts of deliberate practice related to outcome statement) 1.0 required hours, or the number approved by the site administrator.
+Plan Completion Rating (Assessed by administrator.)
+Scale Check Rating Highly Effective (PDP goal is data driven and aligns with current student data needs, and/or school improvement 4.0 needs/completed a minimum of 15 hrs of projected professional development related to the student data needs indicated, with appropriate artifacts of professional development and deliberate practice related to the outcome statement) Effective (PDP goal is data driven and aligns with current student data needs, completed 12 - 14 hrs of projected 3.0 professional development related to the student data needs indicated, with appropriate artifacts of professional development and deliberate practice related to the outcome statement) Needs Improvement (did not meet all expectations/completed 7 - 11 hours of projected professional development with 2.0 limited or inappropriate artifacts of deliberate practice related to outcome statement) Unsatisfactory (did not meet expectations/projected professional development, 1 - 6 hours completed and limited 1.0 appropriate artifacts of deliberate practice related to outcome statement)